o3de/o3de.org/content/docs/tools-ui/uidev-component-development-guidelines.md

 ### What about visual and color modifications to the controls?

-We do not endorse custom modifications to the layout and visual design as we want to support an experience that feels unified across all of our tooling.
-Nonetheless, sometimes minor spacing and style adjustments may be needed.
+We do not endorse custom modifications to the layout and visual design, because we want to support an experience that feels unified across all of our tooling.
+Still, sometimes minor spacing and style adjustments might be needed.
 See the Stylesheet page of the [Control Gallery tool](uidev-control-gallery.md) for more information on how to load a custom QSS style sheet.

 ### Why should I use the existing widget styling instead of creating my own?